alm-tools/alm/src/app/monaco/languages/json/README.md

 This folder contains a bunch of stuff needed to parse json mostly pulled off the internet.
 Origin sources are mentioned in the headers.

+Core Stuff:
 * core/jsonc-parser: The `scanner` really.

+Monaco Stuff:
+* monacoJson: The entry point for monacoJson stuff.
+* tokenization: Provides the syntax highlighting for monaco.

 ## Background